Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Overview

-Since the attributes are assigned on a per-class basis instead of a per-image basis, the manual effort to add a new object class is much smaller than labelling a huge amount of training data. \end{enumerate}

-\item \textit{Correspondence Criterion:} uses the paired correspondence samples from different domains to construct the relationship between domains.
-Obviously, a set of corresponding samples (i.e. the same object captured from different view angles, or by different sensors) are required for correspondence criterion.
-This criterion is commonly used for feature representation-based transfer.
-The typical methods are as follows. \begin{enumerate} \item Sparse coding with correspondence~\cite{Zheng2012}\\ The corresponding samples between domains are force to share the same sparse codes:
+\paragraph{Correspondence Approach:} uses paired correspondence samples from different domains to construct the relationship between domains.
+A set of corresponding samples (i.e. the same object captured from different view angles, or by different sensors) are required.
+The typical methods are Sparse coding with correspondence~\cite{Zheng2012} and Manifold alignment (with correspondence)~\cite{Zhai2010} .

-where $D_s$ and $D_t$ are the dictionaries, $Z$ is the sparse codes. \item Manifold alignment (with correspondence)~\cite{Zhai2010}\\ Given a set of correspondence samples set C between domains, learn mapping matrices $A_s$ and $A_t$ for source and target set respectively to preserve the correspondence relationships after mapping: